Verifying Integer Programming Results: Introduction

-Methods and techniques for solving instances of $(MIP)$ have been developed over the years.
-Solvers can now routinely handle large-scale instances.
-As the size of the instances that can be solved and the complexity of the solvers increase, a question emerges: How does one know if the computational results are correct?
+The performance of algorithms for solving mixed-integer linear programs to optimality has improved significantly over the last decades~\cite{AchterbergWunderling2013,BixbyFenelonGuRothbergWunderling2000}.
+As the complexity of the solvers increases, a question emerges: \emph{How does one know if the computational results are correct?}

-Though rare, MILP solvers do occasionally return incorrect or dubious results (see \cite{hybrid}).
+Although rarely, \mip solvers do occasionally return incorrect or dubious results~\cite{hybrid}.
 Despite such errors, maintaining a skeptical attitude that borders on paranoia is arguably neither healthy nor practical.
-After all, machines do outperform humans on calculations by many orders of magnitude and many tasks in life are now entrusted to automation.
+After all, machines do outperform humans on calculations by orders of magnitude and many tasks in life are now entrusted to automation.
 Hence, the motivation for asking how to verify correctness of computational results is not necessarily because of an inherent distrust of solvers.
 Rather, it is the desire to seek ways to identify and reduce errors and to improve confidence in the computed results.
-After all, if one believes in Murphy's Law, errors tend to arise when one can least afford to have errors.
-Therefore, there is a practical need to improve the robustness and correctness of solvers.
-Previous research on computing accurate solutions to MIPs has utilized various techniques including interval arithmetic \cite{NS04}, exact rational arithmetic \cite{ExLP,hybrid,cert03}, and safely derived cuts \cite{safecuts}.
-Nevertheless, correctness cannot be guaranteed as attempts along this line still fall short of provably-correct code using formal methods that are found in mission-critical applications such as software for medical applications and avionics.
-Incidentally, a footnote in \cite{hybrid} states: ``even with a very careful implementation and extensive testing, a certain risk of an implementation error remains''.
+Previous research on computing accurate solutions for \mip has utilized various techniques including interval arithmetic \cite{NS04}, exact rational arithmetic \cite{ExLP,hybrid,cert03}, and safely derived cuts \cite{safecuts}.
+Nevertheless, as stated in \cite{hybrid}, ``even with a very careful implementation and extensive testing, a certain risk of an implementation error remains''.